Straffan: The K Club

-On the death of Bertram Barton in a hunting accident in 1927 the scale of the losses on the estate, £4,000 per year, became apparent.
-The staff of 50 outdoor and 16 indoor employees was unsustainable.
+On the death of Bertram Barton in a hunting accident in 1927, the scale of the losses on the estate, £4,000 per year, became apparent.
 Derrick Barton laid off most of the staff and demolished part of the house before selling the house and estate for £15,000 to motorcycle manufacturer John Ellis in 1949.
-Derrick Barton moved to Straffan Glebe House (.) for a time.
-The last five private owners of Straffan House followed in quick succession: car importer Stephen O'Flaherty (1960), film producer Kevin McClory (1973), Iranian air force founder and minister in the Shah's government Nadar Djhanbani (1977, shortly before the downfall of the Shah's government and his execution), developer Patrick Gallagher (1979) and property magnate Alan Ferguson (1981) who invested £6m in Straffan House but never lived there.
+Derrick Barton moved to Straffan Glebe House for a time.
+Straffan House had five private owners in the mid-20th century: car importer Stephen O'Flaherty (1960), film producer Kevin McClory (1973), Iranian air force founder and minister in the Shah's government Nadar Djhanbani (1977, shortly before the downfall of the Shah's government and his execution), developer Patrick Gallagher (1979) and property magnate Alan Ferguson (1981).

-Entrepreneur Michael Smurfit, was searching for a suitable estate to develop as a country club, and in 1988 Straffan House was sold for £7m to the Jefferson Smurfit company for use as a golf course and hotel.
-A further £35m was spent developing the house as a hotel under a scheme negotiated with the government to produce 200 jobs in return for tax breaks for investors.
+Entrepreneur Michael Smurfit, who was searching for a suitable estate to develop as a country club, acquired Straffan House in 1988 (via the Jefferson Smurfit company).
+Purchased for £7m, a further £35m was spent developing the house as a hotel and golf course.
 In 1991, Straffan House was opened as a 31-bedroom hotel.

-Straffan put in its first bid to host the Ryder Cup in 1988, before the course had even been built, for the 1993 event.
-In 1990, the north course, designed by Arnold Palmer, was completed.
+In 1990, the north golf course, designed by Arnold Palmer, was completed.
 Straffan staged the PGA cup in 1991 and Irish professional Championship in 1992.
-As a result of a £1 million sponsorship offer form Smurfit Kappa, the European Open moved its annual home to Straffan in 1995.
-In 1999, Straffan's bid for the Ryder Cup was eventually accepted by the European PGA.
-The tournament was staged in September 2006.
-The south course was completed in 2003 and used for the European Open of 2004.
+As a result of a £1 million sponsorship offer from Smurfit Kappa, the European Open moved its annual home to Straffan in 1995.
+The European PGA was staged in the K Club in 2006.
+The south course was completed in 2003 and used for the 2004 European Open.